espressif/esp-iot-solution/documents/touch_pad_solution/touch_sensor_design_en.md

 - Springs with metal plate have the highest sensitivity, followed by horn-shaped ones and straight-shaped ones.
 - The distance between adjacent spring buttons should not be less than 10 mm.
 - The spring-to-ground gap should not be less than 1 mm.

+#### 3.3.15.
+ITO Button Design
+ITO (Indium Tin Oxide) can be used to create touch button in touch sensor designs built around ESP32, for its properties of transparency and conductivity.
+This material can be sprayed on the surface of LCD overlay, thus making a touch screen.

+- The PCB button design guidelines can also be applied when designing the size/shape of the ITO touch button.
+- The electrical resistivity of ITO material is relatively high.
+Therefore, it's recommended that ITO trace should be replaced with other materials, if possible.
+- The touch sensitivity is greatly affected by the electrical resistance of touch channel (including the trace and the pad), which shall not exceed 2 KΩ to ensure an acceptable sensitivity.
+Also, the electrical resistance of the ITO trace increases significantly with the trace length, so the ITO trace shall be kept as short as possible in designs.
+- The count value of the TouchPad channel is affected when the LCD screen is used.
+Therefore, the touch performance (measured by sensitivity and SNR) should be evaluated when the LCD is in use.
+- More ground fill around the ITO touch button reduces the interference introduced by LCD as well as the touch sensitivity.
+Therefore, tradeoff among reducing interference and increasing sensitivity should be made accordingly in actual product designs.

 ## 4. Touch Sensor Firmware Design Guidelines